burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Security
 * Scalability

 The **Performance** is the goal in case of having real-time requirements for the software.
-If the software is not fast enough - it's just not a choice to use or buy it in such circumstances.
+If the software is not fast enough, it's just not a choice to use or buy it in such circumstances.

 But in fact, if think deeply then in most cases the performance is due to [Prof. Charles E. Leiserson](https://scholar.google.com/citations?user=gWBoNCsAAAAJ&hl=ru&oi=ao) is the currency (money) under which it's possible to buy other features from the list above because these features are *not coming for free*.

 Nowadays, in 2024 due to [Tobex Index May 2024](https://www.tiobe.com/tiobe-index/), the interpretable scripting language [Python](https://www.python.org/) is the most popular in the world.
-Interestingly, Python has been designed originally only as a replacement for Bash.
-That has been described in that [Blog Post](https://python-history.blogspot.com/2009/01/personal-history-part-1-cwi.html?fbclid=IwAR1v3C4KHiJtBbG4NYVY2o__lMchCNVKQGe2ozoI-gcxnwCYNvcdxzD_sHU) written by the author of Python scripting Language Guido van Rossum:
+Interestingly, Python was originally designed only as a replacement for Bash.
+That has been described in that [Blog Post](https://python-history.blogspot.com/2009/01/personal-history-part-1-cwi.html?fbclid=IwAR1v3C4KHiJtBbG4NYVY2o__lMchCNVKQGe2ozoI-gcxnwCYNvcdxzD_sHU) written by the author of the Python scripting Language, Guido van Rossum:

 > "...My original motivation for creating Python was the perceived need for a higher-level language in the Amoeba project.
 I realized that the development of system administration utilities in C was taking too long.
 Moreover, doing these in the Bourne shell wouldn't work for a variety of reasons.
 The most important one was that as a distributed micro-kernel system with a radically new design, Amoeba's primitive operations were very different (and finer-grain) than the traditional primitive operations available in the Bourne shell.
 So there was a need for a language that would "bridge the gap between C and the shell..." - [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum).

 It is not a secret anymore that today people try to apply [Python](https://www.python.org/) beyond launching scripts, but creating other user space applications.
 It may be a choice to use Python in the case of:

-* (a) Underlying Algorithms that you need to use are implemented in C++
+* (a) The Underlying Algorithms that you need to use are implemented in C++
-* (b) Underlying Algorithms that you need to use are implemented in Hardware
+* (b) The Underlying Algorithms that you need to use are implemented in Hardware
 * (c) The algorithms are available via Python bindings with suitable interfaces
-* (d) The overhead of Python Interpreter is negligible
+* (d) The overhead of the Python Interpreter is negligible
-* (e) There is a big part of the system has already been implemented in Python
+* (e) There is a big part of the system that has already been implemented in Python

-We think the main reason for the popularity of Python is primarily due to the fast learning curve measured by three days (only Language, no external libraries, frameworks, or middleware).
+We believe the primary reason for Python's popularity is its fast learning curve, which can be measured in just three days (using only the language, without external libraries, frameworks, or middleware).
 At the same time, it's impossible to learn C++ in 3 days.
 We think the C++ community should think about it for its survival.

-But any interpretable languages are not a choice when actual time matters or subtle control over the memory matters or any memory/compute inside any device connected to the computer matters, even for programming only in user space only.
+But any interpretable languages are not a choice when actual time matters, or subtle control over the memory matters, or any memory/compute inside any device connected to the computer matters, even for programming only in user space.

 ## Downsides of Interpretable Languages

-Probably, it's worthwhile to highlight some downside of interpretable languages and articulated them exactly:
+Probably, it's worthwhile to highlight some downsides of interpretable languages and articulate them exactly:

 1. The interpreter parses the program's text (source code) line by line (that is represented in text form or extremely high-level instructions).
-It is highly inefficient from the start even to execute such high-level code.
+It is highly inefficient from the start, even to execute such high-level code.
 As a consequence, Interpretable languages provide algorithms in practice that can be even up to 50'000 times slower in computing than highly optimized C/C++/ASM code (and such examples exist).
-The interpreter is the worst possible that can be for execution time from all possible three choices for converting source code into the software: (Interpreter, Just In Time compiler, and Compiler).
+The interpreter is the worst possible choice for execution time from all three possible choices for converting source code into software: (Interpreter, Just In Time compiler, and Compiler).

     > For a concrete example, please look at Lecture 1 from [6-172.
 Performance Engineering of Software Systems at MIT](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/) with Prof. [Charles E. Leiserson](https://people.csail.mit.edu/cel/).
 The overview of that course is also available here: [About Performance Engineering course 6.172 at MIT](https://burlachenkok.github.io/About-Compute-Performance-Optimization-at-MIT/).

 2. Interpretable languages do not provide subtle interfaces to Operating Systems such as [POSIX API](https://pubs.opengroup.org/onlinepubs/009695399/idx/index.html), [Windows API](https://docs.microsoft.com/en-us/windows/win32/apiindex/windows-api-list) or other OS-dependent APIs.
 It provides bindings for API that the team that developed the interpreter had time to finish, and they are provided in a highly simplified form.

 3. To some extent, interpreters provide portability in the source code for user space applications.
 Still, it comes with the cost of reducing the number of possible calls to OS.
 Creating portability at the source code level between different OS is a big thing, and people thought about that in the past.
-The problem understanding led to the creation of [POSIX](https://en.wikipedia.org/wiki/POSIX), which was a way to provide portability between different OS via the standardization of many everyday routines for OS API itself.
-If the goal is portability between different OS, more correctly is to solve it via standardization of API to OS.
-Creating extra software layers, especially in the form of interpreters, which can not be eliminated during run time, is a suboptimal decision if speed or memory matters.
+The problem of understanding led to the creation of [POSIX](https://en.wikipedia.org/wiki/POSIX), which was a way to provide portability between different OS via the standardization of many everyday routines for the OS API itself.
+If the goal is portability between different OS, the more correct approach is to solve it via the standardization of the API to the OS.
+Creating extra software layers, especially in the form of interpreters, which can not be eliminated during runtime, is a suboptimal decision if speed or memory matters.

-4. During work with interpretable languages, you don't have a real interface to work with the devices' memory inside the computer and devices in general in all possible ways provided by OS.
+4. During work with interpretable languages, you don't have a real interface to work with the devices' memory inside the computer and devices in general in all possible ways provided by the OS.
 You do not even have enough tools to precisely handle just the usual *virtual memory* in your **own process**.

-5. The interpreter as a computer program adds an extra level of abstraction.
-The standard implementation Python interpreter is CPython (https://github.com/python/cpython).
+5. The interpreter, as a computer program, adds an extra level of abstraction.
+The standard implementation of the Python interpreter is CPython (https://github.com/python/cpython).
 It is called CPython because it has been implemented in C. Such software as an interpreter improves the time for completing the project from a social point of view, but the implementation of your algorithms, and underlying system can be suboptimal from an execution time standpoint (of course provided you have the skills and time to implement, debug, profile the functionality on your own).

 6. The absence of a compiler has *pros* - you do not spend time on a compilation, but there are *cons* - now, the compiler will not tell you about errors in the code because there is no compiler.
-And not only this, you can not adjust compilation for your needs.
+And not only this, you can not adjust the compilation for your needs.

-7. Uncontrollable memory allocations in a program that should execute and live in OS for a long time and during runtime require extra memory allocation - which may lead to memory fragmentation and other memory problems.
+7. Uncontrollable memory allocations in a program that should execute and live in the OS for a long time, and during runtime require extra memory allocation, which may lead to memory fragmentation and other memory problems.
 In Python, you don't have control over the memory in your application.
-These uncontrollable memory allocations can happen in Python runtime or inside external C or C++ libraries under which Python depends.
+These uncontrollable memory allocations can happen in the Python runtime or inside external C or C++ libraries on which Python depends.

-8. Compiler optimization tricks such as code inlining are out of the scope of any interpretable language because for performing such optimization you should have a compiler.
-The elimination of the compiler stage will make this optimization and other [code optimization](#code-optimization) executed during compile-time impossible for user-defined algorithms literally due to the absence of the compiler.
+8. Compiler optimization tricks, such as code inlining, are out of the scope of any interpretable language because to perform such optimization, you should have a compiler.
+The elimination of the compiler stage will make this optimization and other [code optimization](#code-optimization) executed during compile-time impossible for user-defined algorithms, literally due to the absence of the compiler.

 9. During creating multithread implementation, you should be careful about memory fences (memory barriers or memory fences are used to enforce ordering constraints of executed instruction in a superscalar processor before and after memory barrier/fence), synchronization, data races, atomic operations, absence of storing some objects in registers via volatile qualifier (which is absent in Python language).
 In reality, the implementation of interpreters is typically highly leveraged into existing C or C++ libraries because creating actual modules of functionality in an interpreter by itself is not effective.
 However, it is not true that all C and C++ libraries are thread-safe.
 And so, creating a true multithreading environment inside an interpreter can be tricky.
-If you want to learn more about how Concurrency in Python is implemented (and want to know more about Global Interpreter Lock (GIL)) we recommend talks by one Python enthusiast, David Beazley: [An Introduction to Python Concurrency, David Beazley](https://www.dabeaz.com/tutorials.html).
+If you want to learn more about how Concurrency in Python is implemented (and want to know more about Global Interpreter Lock (GIL)), we recommend talks by one Python enthusiast, David Beazley: [An Introduction to Python Concurrency, David Beazley](https://www.dabeaz.com/tutorials.html).
 Do not get us wrong.
 Developers of the Python interpreter did their best, but the problem was not so easy in the first place.
 Once the Python interpreter resolves it, then at least you should observe speedup from this compute-bound example:

 ```
 #!/usr/bin/env python3